bitrix24/b24restdocs/api-reference/crm/outdated/products/crm-product-add.md

 {% note info %}

-Starting from version **CRM 21.700.0**, support for auto-generating the product mnemonic code has been included, provided that the generation is enabled in the infoblock settings and no external service is used.
+Starting from version **CRM 21.700.0**, support for auto-generating the product's symbolic code is included, provided that the generation is enabled in the infoblock settings and no external service is used.
+The method `generateMnemonicCode` is utilized.

-If the generated mnemonic code exceeds 100 characters, it is automatically truncated to 100 characters.
-This should be taken into account when creating requests by passing a unique value at the beginning/middle of the product name to avoid mnemonic code collisions.
+If the generated symbolic code exceeds 100 characters, it is automatically truncated to 100 characters.
+This should be taken into account when creating requests by passing a unique value at the beginning/middle of the product name to avoid duplicate symbolic codes.

 {% endnote %}